 Hala Comet Floor Lamp

-Materials: Black painted round aluminium base, cast iron counterweight inside.
-3 chromed metal (iron and brass) rods.
-Black painted aluminium lampshade, white painted inside.
+Materials: Black painted round flat aluminium base.
+Cast iron counterweight inside the base.
+3 chromed metal (iron and brass) adjustable rods.
+Black painted round aluminium lampshade, painted white inside.
 Bakelite E27 socket.

 Max Height: 170 cm / 14.96” (adjustable)